Conquistador: Background

 European young men enlisted in the army because it was one way out of poverty.
 Catholic priests instructed the soldiers in mathematics, writing, theology, Latin, Greek, and history, and wrote letters and official documents for them.
 King's army officers taught military arts.
 An uneducated young recruit could become a military leader, elected by their fellow professional soldiers, perhaps based on merit.
 Others were born into hidalgo families, and as such they were members of the Spanish nobility with some studies but without economic resources.
 Even some rich nobility families' members became soldiers or missionaries, but mostly not the firstborn heirs.

 The two most famous conquistadors were Hernán Cortés who conquered the Aztec Empire and Francisco Pizarro who led the conquest of the Inca Empire.
 They were second cousins born in Extremadura, where many of the Spanish conquerors were born.

-Catholic religious orders that participated and supported the exploration, evangelizing and pacifying, were mostly Dominicans, Carmelites, Franciscans and Jesuits, for example Francis Xavier, Bartolomé de Las Casas, Eusebio Kino, Juan de Palafox y Mendoza or Gaspar da Cruz.
+Catholic religious orders that participated and supported the exploration, evangelizing and pacifying, were mostly Dominicans, Carmelites, Franciscans, and Jesuits, for example Francis Xavier, Bartolomé de Las Casas, Eusebio Kino, Juan de Palafox y Mendoza, or Gaspar da Cruz.
 In 1536, Dominican friar Bartolomé de las Casas went to Oaxaca to participate in a series of discussions and debates among the Bishops of the Dominican and Franciscan orders.
 The two orders had very different approaches to the conversion of the Indians.
 The Franciscans used a method of mass conversion, sometimes baptizing many thousands of Indians in a day.
 This method was championed by prominent Franciscans such as Toribio de Benavente.

 The conquistadors took many different roles, including religious leader, harem keeper, King or Emperor, deserter and Native American warrior.
 Caramuru was a Portuguese settler in the Tupinambá Indians.
-Gonzalo Guerrero was a Maya war leader for Nachan can, Lord of Chactemal.
+Gonzalo Guerrero was a Maya war leader for Nachan Can, Lord of Chactemal.
 Gerónimo de Aguilar, who had taken holy orders in his native Spain, was captured by Maya lords too, and later was a soldier with Hernán Cortés.
-Francisco Pizarro had children with more than 40 women.
-The chroniclers Pedro Cieza de León, Gonzalo Fernández de Oviedo y Valdés, Diego Durán, Juan de Castellanos and friar Pedro Simón wrote about the Americas.
+Domingo Martínez de Irala had children with seven indigenous women, several of which were daughters of caciques.
+The chroniclers Pedro Cieza de León, Gonzalo Fernández de Oviedo y Valdés, Diego Durán, Juan de Castellanos, and friar Pedro Simón wrote about the Americas.

-After Mexico fell, Hernán Cortés's enemies Bishop Fonseca, Diego Velázquez de Cuéllar, Diego Columbus and Francisco Garay were mentioned in Cortés' fourth letter to the King in which he describes himself as the victim of a conspiracy.
+After Mexico fell, Hernán Cortés's enemies Bishop Fonseca, Diego Velázquez de Cuéllar, Diego Columbus, and Francisco Garay were mentioned in Cortés' fourth letter to the King in which he describes himself as the victim of a conspiracy.